AbhishekS78/Wine-Quality-Prediction/README.md

 # Wine Quality Prediction
-A predictive system based on machine learning that measures the quality of the wine based on its various features.
+A predictive system based on Machine Learning that measures the quality of the wine using regression analysis, data visualizations technique and data analysis.